Get access to exclusive updates, the latest news and the inside scoop 🍨

-Simply put, good luck customising your box; perhaps you'll have better luck with returns, but one thing is certain - maintenance will not be a walk in the park if your company's strategy changes.
+Good luck customising your box though; perhaps you'll have better luck with returns, but one thing is certain - maintenance will not be a walk in the park if your company's strategy changes.

-So, for all the build-a-boxers out there who have felt this pain, please allow us to introduce the long-awaited tool that has come to save the day for customisable Shopify subscription bundles! 🚧 📦
+So, for all the build-a-boxers out there who have felt this pain, please allow us to introduce the long-awaited tool that has come to save the day for customisable Shopify subscription bundles and recurring payments! 🚧 📦

 The Benefits of Product Bundling for your Shopify Store 👍

 Product bundling benefits both the consumer and the retailer in a variety of ways, but how can this benefit your Shopify store and its customers?

 It might not come as a surprise for many of you, but adding additional products to a single Shopify subscription will increase the average order value (AOV) and recurring revenue for the merchant and from a shopper’s perspective, bundling several best-selling products together is likely to increase customer satisfaction.

 How so?
 Well, shoppers will be able to receive exactly what they require from a subscription business, via a Shopify subscription box that's tailored to their preferences.